thomas-tomlinson/klipper-git-backup/README.md

   window), if will return you to the main screen of your repo with the initial setup directions.  you'll wants this in front of you for the next step.

-* Back on your klipper host as the klipper user, cd into the git_backup directory [cd ~/git_backup].
+* Back on your klipper host as the klipper user, cd into the git_backup directory `cd ~/git_backup`.
 Now, we're going to follow the Quick setup guide.
 Click the "SSH" button right under the Quick Setup and the directions will be cut and paste to get the repo up and running.
-For me, i would do the following on a new repo i created while building these directions:
+For me, i would do the following on a new repo i created while building these directions for my repo  named `v02-1.local-backup`
-  NOTE: if you're an experienced git/ssh/linux person, feel free to init the repo any way you wish.
+  **NOTE: if you're an experienced git/ssh/linux person, feel free to init the repo any way you wish.**

 ```
 echo "# test-klipper-backup" >> README.md
 git init
 git add README.md
 git commit -m "first commit"
 git branch -M main
-git remote add origin git@github.com:thomas-tomlinson/test-klipper-backup.git
+git remote add origin git@github.com:thomas-tomlinson/v02-1.local-backup.git
 git push -u origin main
 ```
 You'll be prompted add the host key of the remote repo, answer yes to this.